son-ha-264/Spam-classification-with-Naive-Bayes/README.md

 - Worse than Neural Network for larger dataset
 - Require to choose the correct distribution of features

-Because of that, Naive Bayes has been a staple in text classification, thanks to its ability to produce good result with small sample size.
+Because of that, Naive Bayes has been a staple in text classification, thanks to its ability to produce good result with small dataset size.

 ### 3.2.
 Multivariate Bernoulli vs Multinomial?